Cryptocurrency: History

 In 1983, American cryptographer David Chaum conceived of a type of cryptographic electronic money called ecash.
 Later, in 1995, he implemented it through Digicash, an early form of cryptographic electronic payments.
-Digicash required user software in order to withdraw notes from a bank and designate specific encrypted keys before it can be sent to a recipient.
+Digicash required user software in order to withdraw notes from a bank and designate specific encrypted keys before they could be sent to a recipient.
 This allowed the digital currency to be untraceable by a third party.

-In 1996, the National Security Agency published a paper entitled How to Make a Mint: the Cryptography of Anonymous Electronic Cash, describing a cryptocurrency system.
-The paper was first published in an MIT mailing list and later in 1997 in The American Law Review.
+In 1996, the National Security Agency published a paper entitled How to Make a Mint: The Cryptography of Anonymous Electronic Cash, describing a cryptocurrency system.
+The paper was first published in an MIT mailing list (October 1996) and later (April 1997) in The American Law Review.

-In 1998, Wei Dai described "b-money", an anonymous, distributed electronic cash system.
+In 1998, Wei Dai described "b-money," an anonymous, distributed electronic cash system.
 Shortly thereafter, Nick Szabo described bit gold.
-Like Bitcoin and other cryptocurrencies that would follow it, bit gold (not to be confused with the later gold-based exchange BitGold) was described as an electronic currency system which required users to complete a proof of work function with solutions being cryptographically put together and published.
+Like bitcoin and other cryptocurrencies that would follow it, bit gold (not to be confused with the later gold-based exchange BitGold) was described as an electronic currency system that required users to complete a proof of work function with solutions being cryptographically put together and published.

-In January 2009, Bitcoin was created by pseudonymous developer Satoshi Nakamoto.
+In January 2009, bitcoin was created by pseudonymous developer Satoshi Nakamoto.
 It used SHA-256, a cryptographic hash function, in its proof-of-work scheme.
 In April 2011, Namecoin was created as an attempt at forming a decentralized DNS.
-In October 2011, Litecoin was released which used scrypt as its hash function instead of SHA-256.
+In October 2011, Litecoin was released, which used scrypt as its hash function instead of SHA-256.
 Peercoin, created in August 2012, used a hybrid of proof-of-work and proof-of-stake.

+Cryptocurrency has undergone several periods of growth and retraction, including several bubbles and market crashes, such as in 2011, 2013–2014/15, 2017–2018, and 2021–2023.